digitallinguistics/app/.github/CONTRIBUTING.md

 * [Chai][Chai]: Assertion library.
 * [Cypress][Cypress]: Runs both unit and integration tests.
 * [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.
+* [ESLint][ESLint]: Lints JavaScript
 * [Handlebars][Handlebars]: Compiles the HTML for the app shell and pages.
 HTML components are written in Handlebars but with the `.html` extension.
+* [JSDoc][JSDoc]: Builds developer documentation from inline JS comments.
 * [Mocha][Mocha]: Runs unit tests.
+* [Stylelint][Stylelint]: Lints SASS / CSS.

 The following build scripts are available:

-* `npm run build`: Builds the production code for the app and outputs to `/dist`.
-Build scripts are located in `/build`.
-Individual build steps can be run with the following commands:
+* `npm run build`: Builds the production code for the app and outputs to `dist/`.
+Build scripts are located in `build/`.
+Individual build steps can be run with `build:{step}`.
+  - `npm run build:cache`: builds a list of assets to cache offline
-  - `npm run build:copy`: copies static assets
+  - `npm run build:copy`: copies static assets to `dist/`
+  - `npm run build:css`: builds CSS assets from SASS files
+  - `npm run build:docs`: builds the developer documentation
-  - `npm run build:css`
+  - `npm run build:html`: builds HTML for app skeleton and individual pages
-  - `npm run build:html`
+  - `npm run build:js`: builds transpiled JS files
-  - `npm run build:js`
+  - `npm run build:svg`: builds the SVG sprites for app skeleton and individual pages

 * `npm start`: Run a local test server for development.
 Defaults to port `3000` (set `process.env.PORT` to change this).